exploring self-realization, sacred personhood, and full humanity

 And I think the simple teaching of Jesus' metaphor is this:

 The eunuch, the castrated man, is not tempted to marry, and cannot marry, because he lacks the apparatus which would lead him to do so; in other words, it is impossible for him to consider marriage.
-This concept of impossiblity, a "eunuch for the Kingdom's sake," would become Jesus' word-picture to illustrate the impossiblity of Twin-Soul love suffering diminishment; that is, the spiritually enlightened person, if necessity, devoted consecration, and sacred duty demand, will live alone, touch no one, and will not marry - just like the despised eunuch of the ancient world.
+This concept of impossiblity, a "eunuch for the Kingdom's sake," would become Jesus' word-picture to illustrate the impossiblity of Twin-Soul love suffering diminishment; that is, the spiritually enlightened person, if necessity, if devoted consecration and sacred duty demand, will live alone, touch no one, and will not marry - just like the despised eunuch of the ancient world.
 He will live alone, if his destined only one, his true one, is not available, and will not marry another or even seek for a bed-partner - an impossibility, so his own soul informs him.

 The enlightened person, one who presently finds him or herself with no access to a true mate, will live as a "eunuch"; that is, it will be a time of solitude, of "making one's internal music pure," of emphasizing personal growth for love's sake; a time to internalize the reality of the impossibility of true marital union outside of Twin love.